Good News to Propel You Forward!

 • PSTD in vulnerable individuals

-All of the above also take a toll on your health!
+All physical and emotional reactions to bad news take a very real toll on your health!

 It takes a whole lot of positive news to compensate for all the negative news!
 That’s why today I want to share some GOOD NEWS with you!
-After all, focusing on the good stuff lessens stress, anxiety, and worry, while brightening your mood!
+After all, focusing on the positive lessens stress, anxiety, and worry while brightening your mood!
+Who doesn’t want that?

 Let’s get to it!
-Here’s some great news to help you live and lead more effectively today:
+Here’s some GOOD NEWS to help you live and work more effectively:

-Here’s the GOOD NEWS: God chooses to use imperfect people to do His work!
+Wow!
+You might be thinking this does not seem like good news!
+However, it is!
+What you may not know is why that’s wonderful news.
+You see, God chooses to use imperfect people to do His work!
 Yep!
-Think about it, God uses the most unlikely people – here are just a few examples…
+Think about it, God uses the most unlikely and far from perfect people – here are just a few examples…

 • Rahab, a prostitute.
 Ordinarily, women are not mentioned in genealogies, yet in Matthew 1:5 Rahab, a non-Hebrew, is mentioned despite her questionable background in the lineage of Christ.